Lebanese army fires into the air near Tripoli: al-Jadeed TV, witness

-BEIRUT (Reuters) - The Lebanese army fired gunshots into the air during a protest blocking a road near the city of Tripoli on Saturday, a witness and Lebanese broadcaster al-Jadeed said, citing its own correspondent.
+BEIRUT (Reuters) - The Lebanese army fired gunshots into the air during a protest blocking a road near the city of Tripoli on Saturday, a witness and Lebanese broadcaster al-Jadeed said.

+State news agency NNA said gunfire was heard, without giving further details of where it was coming from.
+NNA said several people were injured, some seriously.

+As part of 10 days of nationwide demonstrations in Lebanon, protesters had blocked a road out of the northern city of Tripoli near the Beddawi Palestinian refugee camp.

 The Lebanese Red Cross said on Twitter that three people were injured there and vehicles were being sent to the scene.

+A security source said the army fired into the air to disperse people after gunfire was heard from elsewhere, adding that seven people were injured.

-A witness said protesters were blocking a main road running north from the northern city of Tripoli to the Akkar area.
-The army was trying to open it and fired gunshots into the air.
+A witness said the army was trying to open the road that protesters were blocking and soldiers fired into the air.

-State news agency NNA said gunfire was heard, without giving further details.

 Reporting by Lisa Barrington, Ellen Francis and Reuters TV; Editing by Alex Richardson